 Step 1 provides supportive transitional housing to low or no income, adult men in northern Nevada.
 These men, who often become homeless as a result of their substance abuse issues and associated criminal behaviors, but demonstrate a strong desire to change their lives, are provided an opportunity for growth and change at Step 1.

 Many of the men requesting supportive housing at Step 1 enter the program directly from incarceration, the streets, area treatment centers, the court system and concerned family members.

-The model of supportive transitional housing provided by Step 1 is clinically proven and unique to northern Nevada.
+The model of supportive transitional housing provided by Step 1 is time tested and unique to northern Nevada.
 Structured transitional housing, combined with ASAM Level 1 Outpatient Substance Abuse Counseling and peer-to-peer mentoring creates an environment for promoting responsible, pro-social values.

 Each client receives substance abuse counseling to not only deal with addiction issues, but paramount is the ability for each client to learn how to become self-sufficient so that they can re-integrate back into the local community.

 This program helps ensure their long-term continued success by holding each client accountable for their actions.